-In order to understand the impacts that the population will have on the current network and to help plan a transportation network that will be accommodating to the future growth in the MPA.
-Population and demographic data is one of the key elements.
+In order to understand the impacts that the population will have on the current network and to help plan a transportation network that will be accommodating to the future growth in the MPA the population must be considered.
+Population and demographic data are among the key elements of deciding future investments.
 These data can be used to accomplish meaningful decision-making in the transportation planning process and to help build a fully functional transportation network that is beneficial to all residents.